celery/celery/README.rst

 --

 Celery is a task queue/job queue based on distributed message passing.
-It is focused on real-time operation, but has support for scheduling as well.
+It is focused on real-time operation, but supports scheduling as well.

-The execution units, called tasks, are executed concurrently on one or more worker servers, asynchronously (in the background) or synchronously (wait until ready).
+The execution units, called tasks, are executed concurrently on one or more worker servers.
+Tasks can execute asynchronously (in the background) or synchronously (wait until ready).

 Celery is already used in production to process millions of tasks a day.

-It was first created for Django, but is now usable from Python as well.
+Celery was originally created for use with Django, but is now usable from any Python project.
+It can also `operate with other languages via webhooks`_.

-It can also `operate with other languages via HTTP+JSON`_.
+The recommended message broker is `RabbitMQ`_, but support for Redis and databases is also available.

-.. _`operate with other languages via HTTP+JSON`:
+.. _`operate with other languages via webhooks`:
     http://ask.github.com/celery/userguide/remote-tasks.html

 Overview